| Name | Modified | Size | Downloads / Week |

 Licence

 The Neural Amp Modeler DSP core, original plugin code, and graphical assets are copyright Steven Atkinson and used under the MIT Licence.
-The fonts Michroma (OFL 1.1) and Roboto (Apache 2.0) are embedded under their respective open licences.
+The VST 3 SDK is MIT (Steinberg).
+NanoSVG is zlib-licensed.
+Eigen is MPL 2.0.
+The fonts Michroma (OFL 1.1) and Roboto (Apache 2.0) are bundled under their respective open licences.
 See NOTICE for full attribution and licence texts.